 This is one of the simplest and most useful hacks for making sure that your car is driving as safely as possible.
 Take a penny and point old Honest Abe head first into the tread of your tire.
 Does the tire cover his head?
 Perfect.
 You don’t need to worry about a thing.
 But if it doesn’t cover him then your tyres tread is worn down, and you need to replace them as soon as possible.
 Tires with worn down treads aren’t going to grip the road, and your chances of skidding and crashing will go up significantly, especially in wet weather.

 3. Keep distractions to a minimum

 Keep your phone somewhere where you can’t see or hear it.
 This might seem like going overboard a little bit, but the last thing you need is anything distracting you from the road.
-Remember, you only need to look away from a moment for something to happen.
+Any car accident lawyer will tell you that you only need to look away from a moment for something to happen.
 It might even be a good idea to turn your phone off completely when you’re driving.
 After all, there’s no reason for you to be using it while driving and any calls can wait until you reach your destination.
 The same goes for your GPS and music.